sandhawke/mastodon-talk-201705/PITCHME.md

 - a server only handles the communiciations of the people hosted there
 - hosting costs for mastodon.social instance are $0.03 per user per year
-- obviously that will go up traffic, big photos, videos
+- obviously that will go up with traffic, big photos, videos

 ---